arcana-network/auth-wagmi/readme.md

 const connector = new ArcanaConnector({
     options: {
         auth,
+        // specify here or in setLogin function as shown below
         login: {
           provider: "google"
-        } // Optional, specify here or in setLogin function }
+          // email: 'abc@example.com' // if provider is `passwordless`
+        }
+    }
 })